Get insider access

 Planar Magnetic

-Distortion is the level of fidelity to the input source that the headphones are able to reproduce at higher volumes.
-This can add unwanted artifacts that slightly alter the frequency response of the audio.
+Distortion is the level of fidelity to the input source that the headphones can reproduce at higher volumes.
+It can add unwanted artifacts that slightly alter the frequency response of the audio.

 Results: Dynamic drivers, in theory, have worse distortion than planar magnetic ones.
 This is due to the diaphragm only vibrating by the part attached to the voice coil, which slightly distorts its shape, especially at higher volumes.
-This translates into small distortions that lessen the quality of the audio reproduction, particularly with cheaper quality drivers.
+This translates into small distortions that lessen the audio reproduction quality, particularly with cheaper-quality drivers.

 On the other hand, since the magnets and the conductive material of planar magnetic drivers cover a larger surface area, almost the entire diaphragm vibrates in response to an input signal.
-Hence they are less likely to change the intended sound, even at higher volumes.
+Hence, even at higher volumes, they're less likely to change the intended sound.
 However, based strictly on our results, the distortion values of planar headphones fluctuate a lot more.
 Although, overall, they're generally low.

 Learn more about Total Harmonic Distortion